jadwigo/bolt-deployer-recipe/README.md

 # How to setup a deployer bolt site

-This is a recipe on how to set up [deployer](https://deployer.org/) to manage a [bolt](https://bolt.cm/)
+This is a recipe on how to set up [deployer](https://deployer.org/) to manage a [bolt](https://bolt.cm/) site.

 ## Basic usage

+### Deploy a site: dep deploy

-Run `dep deploy` on the console of your machin in the instalaltion directory of this repository.
+After installation of this receipe you can run `dep deploy` on the console of your machine from the current installation directory of this recipe.

+### Rollback a deploy: dep rollback

 This receipe will also make database snapshots of each deployment, that will be rolled back on each `dep rollback`

 The database snaphots will not be cleaned up at the moment, so even older database snapshots than the `keep_releases` amount will stay available unless you remove them manually.

+### Initial creation of shared files: dep bolt:init_shared

+You can setup the shared files needed for a basic bolt installation by running `dep bolt:init_shared`.
+This will copy `.bolt.yml` and `config_local.yml` to the correct place on the server.

+You can also create these files manually on your server.

+### More commands

+On the console you can run `dep list` to see the currently available commands.

 ## Basic installation